evizitei/NFIRS-property-loss-prediction/project_report.md

 After the data preprocessing there were about 30,000 records reserved to use once training was fully complete to validate the model against data it had never seen before (even in test sets).
-The plan was to compare r^2 scores and MSE (Mean Squared Error) between the results obtained in the model selection and tuning passes and confirm that they weren't a result of overfitting.
+The plan was to compare r^2 scores and MSE (Mean Squared Error)/RMSE between the results obtained in the model selection and tuning passes and confirm that they weren't a result of overfitting.

 In model selection the Gradient Boost model with no tuning turned up a Mean Squared Error of 1.634.
 This is difficult to put in context because it's the squared difference between two logarithmically transformed values.
-For comparison, the dummy (random) regression model produced an MSE of 4.436, and the naive linear regression scored an MSE of 2.895.
+For comparison, the dummy (random) regression model produced an MSE of 4.436 (RMSE 2.106), and the naive linear regression scored an MSE of 2.895 (RMSE 1.701).
 Looking at R^2 values, they're similarly ordered.
 Dummy: -3.334, Linear: 0.347,
 GradientBoost: 0.634.
 In both metrics you can see that gradient boost gives meaningful (non-random) information, and performs better than a naive model.